krishna267/InspectMe/README.md

 Project extended from the work -"https://code.tutsplus.com/tutorials/how-to-recognize-user-activity-with-activity-recognition--cms-25851"

 I added broadcasting intents so that the result can be displayed in MainActivity.
-Two Screenshots of the app are uploaded.
+Two Screenshots of the app are uploaded for quick reference.
+NOTE:This app needs Google play services dependency to be installed in Android Studio for developing purposes.
 Keep coding :D